 HOME & NHTF - Note that Tables 11 and 12 above reflect new rental, TBRA and rental assistance funded during Program Year 2024, versus unit completions during the year.
 Tables 11 and 12 correspond to Table 1, Accomplishments.
 Table 13 above, on the other hand, corresponds to unit completions during the Program Year.
-For HOME, this is comparable to what is reported on PR23 - Summary of HOME Accomplishments Report which shows 60 units completed in Program Year 2022, as follows:
+For HOME, this is comparable to what is reported on PR23 - Summary of HOME Accomplishments Report which shows 220 units completed in Program Year 2024, as follows:

 Activity Type 0-30% 31-50% 51-60% 61-80% Total 0-80%

-Rentals 5 22 29 4 60
+Rentals 9 12 19 0 40

-TBRA 0 0 0 0 0
+TBRA 160 20 0 0 180

-Total 5 22 29 4 60
+Total 169 32 19 0 220

-There is no similar NHTF report showing units completed only in 2024 by income, but all NHTF units benefit extremely low income households, and PR110, NHTF Production Report, indicates 18 units completed in FY 2022.
-(Comparable PR20 for HOME shows 69 HOME units completed in FY 2022.)
+There is no similar NHTF report showing units completed only in 2024 by income, but all NHTF units benefit extremely low-income households, and PR110, NHTF Production Report, indicates 55 units completed in FY 2024.

 Table 13 above is provided by IDIS and includes only housing rehabilitation matrix code activities.
 Additional rehab activities derive from projects involving public water and/or sewer that were completed during the program year and involved incidental connection of LMI units.
 There is no specific goal set for this activity, because it is unknown from year to year whether infrastructure projects will use CDBG to connect LMI households.
 New infrastructure projects are required to connect LMI households, however, and often result in additional housing accomplishments.
-If this was the case in 2024, add data to the table below and say "In 2024, infrastructure projects awarded will benefit LMI households as follows: